tardate/LittleArduinoProjects/Electronics101/SMDPracticeBoards/BasicKit1/README.md

 NB: see [LEAP#171 SMD Practice Boards](../) for an overview of all the SMD practice boards I have tried.

-This is an example of a basic practice board with 0603, 0805, 1206, SOT-23 and SOP-16 components.
+This is an example of a basic soldering practice board with 0603, 0805, 1206, SOT-23 and SOP-16 components.

-Obtained from a seller on aliexpress for US$1.04 in Apr-2015 as ["SMT SMD Component Welding Practice Board Soldering Practice DIY Kit Better US57 Free Shipping"](https://www.aliexpress.com/item/SMT-SMD-Component-Welding-Practice-Board-Soldering-Practice-DIY-Kit-Better-US57-Free-Shipping/32243189935.html).
+Originally purchased for US$1.04 in Apr-2015 as ["SMT SMD Component Welding Practice Board Soldering Practice DIY Kit Better US57 Free Shipping" (seller listing on aliexpress)](https://www.aliexpress.com/item/SMT-SMD-Component-Welding-Practice-Board-Soldering-Practice-DIY-Kit-Better-US57-Free-Shipping/32243189935.html).
-That seller is no longer offering the item, but an equivalent item is available (as of Dec-2025) for SG$1.19 from another seller: ["SMD Soldering Plate Component Weld Welding Practice SMT PCB Board DIY Kit Skill Training Learning Electronic Suit hot"](https://www.aliexpress.com/item/1005009114629754.html)
+That seller is no longer offering the item, but an equivalent item is available (as of Dec-2025) for SGD$1.19: ["SMD Soldering Plate Component Weld Welding Practice SMT PCB Board DIY Kit Skill Training Learning Electronic Suit hot" (seller listing on aliexpress)](https://www.aliexpress.com/item/1005009114629754.html)

 ![kit-parts](./assets/kit-parts.jpg)